jasongrimes/grimesit-mm/_pages/services.md

 Getting finished changes from development into production should be easy and reliable.

-I like GitHub Actions for automating deplayment workflows.
+I like GitHub Actions for automating deployment workflows.

 Pre-release testing and post-release monitoring are two sides of the same coin, and both should happen automatically.